-The report found that men are more likely to smoke, drink more alcohol, eat a less healthy diet and engage in other risky behaviors than women.
-For example, men were, on average, 50% more likely to smoke than women and twice as likely to have chronic liver disease caused by excess alcohol consumption.
+The report found that men are more likely to smoke, drink more alcohol, eat a less healthy diet, and engage in other risky behaviors than women.
+For example, men were, on average, 50 percent more likely to smoke than women and twice as likely to have chronic liver disease caused by excess alcohol consumption.

 The higher rates of preventable deaths in men have impacts that go far beyond the loss of life.
 Many premature deaths are preceded by many years of chronic illness during which the affected individual may experience limitations on their ability to work and their quality of life.
 Because, in many countries, men are still the main breadwinners in families, their chronic illness, disability and early death can result in financial hardship and poverty for their families.
 Their illness can prevent a heavy emotional burden for the family both while they are ill and after they have died.

-Women by contrast, often have regular contacts with physician during their twenties, thirties and forties, generally in the context of obstetrical care, at a time when they are uniquely receptive to advice and counseling around health issues.
-A man’s first contact with a physician is more likely to occur when he first experiences the symptoms of an illness, heath disease, for example, that may have been progressing silently for decades.
-By the time he arrives in the emergency room with chest pain, it is already too late to start counseling him about the harms of smoking or to screen for high cholesterol; the damage has been done.
+Women by contrast, often have regular contact with physicians during their twenties, thirties, and forties; generally in the context of obstetrical care (a time when they are uniquely receptive to advice and counseling around health issues).
+A man’s first contact with a physician is more likely to occur when he first experiences the symptoms of an illness or disease that may have been progressing silently for decades.
+By the time he arrives in the emergency room with chest pain, it is already too late to start counseling him about the harms of smoking or to screen for high cholesterol.
+The damage has been done.

 To address this problem, organizations concerned with men’s health issues have begun to develop creative strategies to try to reach their target audience.
 At Stanford University, pediatric urologists collaborated with design students to develop a promotional campaign to encourage male students to perform testicular self-examination for early identification of testicular cancer, the most common cancer in men between 15 and 35.

 New information about the causes of premature illness and death in men and the insight that most, if not all, of these causes are preventable has already begun to change the way we think about men’s health.
-As governments, health care providers and the public becomes increasingly aware of these issues, opportunities for outreach, prevention and early intervention will arise that have the potential to dramatically improve outcomes and reduce the medical, social, and economic burden of preventable disease in men.
+As governments, health care providers, and the public becomes increasingly aware of these issues, opportunities for outreach, prevention, and early intervention will arise that have the potential to dramatically improve outcomes and reduce the medical, social, and economic burden of preventable disease in men.